rHermes/hackmud-scripts/README.md

 #### TODO

-##### DB integration.
-Right now the database integration is kind of weak.
-Implement a more state like system, so that we can run it against corps in a more systematic manner.

 ##### Recognize corp type
 Make a huristics for recognize what kind of corp we are looking at.

 ##### T1 special commands
 There are some special commands that can be given to T1 corps.

 ##### Cross username support
 Someone mentioned that usernames for T2 corps can be from many T1 corporations,